Inclusive Learning Tech Design

 Making STEM learning more accessible and equitable for all

-I am an Assistant Professor in the School of Design at the Hong Kong Polytechnic University and direct the Little Design Group.
-My research sits at the intersection of Child-Computer Interaction, Design, and the Learning Sciences, driven by a commitment to playfulness, inclusivity, and meaningful engagement in technology design and use.
-I investigate how social and cultural contexts shape young people’s interactions with technology and design tools, media, and environments that support their experiences across diverse settings, especially in learning contexts.
-I also contribute to broader conversations in Human-Computer Interaction and design research by reflecting on design methodologies, exploring designerly ways of knowing, and examining how emerging technologies can be ethically and creatively designed for children and other underserved communities.
+I am an Assistant Professor in the School of Design at The Hong Kong Polytechnic University, where I direct the Little Design Group.
+My research lies at the intersection of Child–Computer Interaction, Design, and the Learning Sciences, and is driven by a commitment to fostering meaningful engagement and inclusivity in technology design and use for young people and beyond.
+I explore how social and cultural contexts shape children's interactions with technology and design tools, and I create media and environments that support their experiences across diverse settings, particularly in learning contexts.
+Additionally, I engage in broader discussions in Human–Computer Interaction and Design by examining research and design methodologies, exploring designerly ways of knowing, and investigating how emerging technologies can support new forms of interaction.

-Before joining PolyU Design, I served as a Temporary Research Faculty in the Creative Communities research group at the University of Colorado Boulder, and I was also a research intern at the Berkman Klein Center for Internet and Society at Harvard University.
-I obtained my Ph.D. in Information Science from the University of Colorado Boulder, a Master's degree in Design from Shanghai Jiao Tong University, and a Bachelor's degree in Industrial Design from Zhejiang University.
+Before joining PolyU Design, I served as a temporary research faculty member in the Department of Information Science at the University of Colorado Boulder.
+I was also a research intern at the Berkman Klein Center for Internet and Society at Harvard University.
+I received my Ph.D. in Information Science from the University of Colorado Boulder as a member of the Creative Communities research group, supervised by Prof. Ricarose Roque.
+I also hold a master’s degree in Design from Shanghai Jiao Tong University and a bachelor’s degree in Industrial Design from Zhejiang University.

 Making STEM learning more accessible and equitable for all